cosmosquad-labs/squad/x/farming/spec/03_state_transitions.md

 When a farmer stakes an amount of coins, the following state transitions occur:

 - Reserves the amount of coins to the staking reserve account for each staking coin denom `address.Module(ModuleName, []byte("StakingReserveAcc|"+stakingCoinDenom))`
-- Creates `QueuedStaking` object and stores the staking coins in `QueueStaking`, which then  wait in a queue until the end of epoch to move to the `Staking` object
+- Creates `QueuedStaking` object, which waits in a queue for `CurrentEpochDays` days and then moves to the `Staking` object
 - Imposes more gas if the farmer already has `Staking` with the same coin denom.
 See [Parameters](07_params.md#DelayedStakingGasFee) for details.

 ## Unstake